AM311/Cybersecurity_Report/home.md

     `impacket-GetNPUsers -dc-ip 10.0.2.200 -ts cybersec.units.it/DomainUser:User00!`

     As it is shown below, there are two domain accounts that soddisfy the requests.
-    We will focus our efforts on `DNSoperator` since, as the name states, it will probably be authorized to operate on the **DNS/File Server**,
+    We will focus our efforts on `DNSoperator` since, as the name states, it will probably be authorized to operate on the **DNS/File Server**: considering that a shared

 	![Accounts that does not require pre-auth](https://github.com/AM311/Cybersecurity_Report/blob/main/img/noPreAuth.png?raw=true)